LinGuinE: Longitudinal Guidance Estimation for Volumetric Tumour Segmentation: Conclusion

 \section{Conclusion}

-In this study, we presented LinGuinE, a technique for longitudinal semi-automatic volumetric segmentation of lung tumours.
-LinGuinE demonstrates accurate segmentation on 63 longitudinal studies, outperforming unguided segmentation by over 20\%, while only requiring radiologist interaction on a single scan.
-LinGuinE scales to an arbitrary number of time points, is time point agnostic for the starting scan, and (semi-)automatically segments the tumour boundaries.
-LinGuinE can potentially be applied as a facilitating tool for the introduction of volumetric biomarkers as a response criterion in chemotherapy.
-Further work is needed to establish LinGuinE as a segmentation tool in other organs and imaging modalities.
+In this study, we presented LinGuinE, a framework for longitudinal semi-automatic volumetric segmentation and tracking of tumours without the requirement of training on longitudinal data.
+LinGuinE demonstrates accurate segmentation on four unseen datasets with a total of 456 longitudinal studies, outperforming other methods.
+Our method scales to an arbitrary number of timepoints, is temporally agnostic to the initial scan, and segments the tumour boundaries with less temporal degradation than existing approaches.
+LinGuinE can potentially be applied as a facilitating tool for the introduction of volumetric biomarkers as a response criterion in oncological therapy.
+We release LinGuinE as a PyTorch package to support this objective and to assist in the creation of annotated longitudinal datasets with tracked tumours.
+Further work is needed to handle disappearing or coalescing lesions, and to establish LinGuinE as a segmentation tool for different cancer types and imaging modalities.